Help in Emergency Situations

 - details/circumstances of the emergency (when, where, and how)

 Austrian Citizen Service at the Austrian Foreign Ministry in Vienna: +43 501150 4411 at any time 24/7.

-If you seek advice on legal or medical matters, you may also contact the Embassy's legal adviser or its physician (please inquire regarding possible fees before services are tendered):
+If you seek advice on legal matters, you may also contact the Embassy's legal adviser (please inquire regarding possible fees before services are tendered):